Definition - What does Oligoasthenoteratozoospermia (OAT) mean?

 With this condition, all variables on a semen analysis are subnormal.
 OAT is a common cause of male subfertility.

 FertilitySmarts explains Oligoasthenoteratozoospermia (OAT)

-Idiopathic oligoasthenoteratozoospermia (iOAT) occurs when the cause of OAT is unknown.
-This occurs in around 30% of cases.
+Idiopathic oligoasthenoteratozoospermia (iOAT) means the cause of OAT is unknown.
+This occurs in around 30% of infertile men.
 When a cause can be identified, it may include:

 General ways to increase the quality of sperm include:

 - Avoiding toxins such as alcohol, tobacco, and drugs